-Gunung Gading National Park
+Gunung Gading National Park, Sarawak

 The Park is best explored through a series of trekking trails, the longest one ascending the park’s namesake mountain (Gunung Gading).
 The Gunung Gading park can be easily reached from the city of Kuching; only day trips are permitted within the park grounds, as camping in the park is not allowed.

-Kuala Selangor Nature Park
+Kuala Selangor Nature Park, Selangor

 Only two hours’ drive from Kuala Lumpur, this wetland nature reserve protects about 800 acres of mangrove, estuaries, and a 25-acre brackish lake.
 Permanent residents include fiddler crabs, silvered langur monkeys, herons, and Brahminy kites.
 Migratory birds also use Kuala Selangor as a stopover.

-Mount Kinabalu looms over 13,000 feet over Sabah–the tallest mountain in Malaysia, covering about 300 square miles of pristine forest and mountain territory sheltering over 326 species of birds, 4500 species of plant, and 100 different species of mammal.
+Mount Kinabalu looms over 13,000 feet over Sabah–the tallest mountain in Malaysia, covering about 300 square miles of pristine forest and mountain territory.
+It shelters over 326 species of birds, 4,500 species of plants, and 100 different species of mammal.